 Sirius laughed, "Well I would estimate that Camelot was built eighty years before Hogwarts and it was five years after it fell that Hogwarts was built.
 Merlin went to Hogwarts; he studied under all of the Founders and was actually a member of Slytherin house.
 Merlin died at the age of one hundred and ninety four and he only attended Hogwarts for a year, it is said that he wished to be sorted into a house for his own curiosity.
 Now, the Knighted Family's have continued through the generations although three have now died out in the direct line, but I am sure that they could be found again through the indirect lines.
-They eventually became known as the Ancient and Most Noble Houses and they all hold seats on the Wizengamot."
+They eventually became known as the Noble and Most Ancient Houses and they all hold seats on the Wizengamot."

 Harry sat thinking on that.
 In twenty minutes he had learnt a critical point in British magical history and he now, more than ever, realised how useless Binns was.
 "I never knew how much Merlin did for our community."